fanoframework/fanoframework.github.io/scaffolding-with-fano-cli/index.md

 Read [Deployment](/deployment) for more information on how to use commands above.

-## Setup daemon as service in SystemD
+## Setup daemon as service in systemd

-In Linux distribution which use SystemD, such as latest Fedora or Debian, Fano CLI provides command `--daemon-sysd=[service name]` to simplify registering daemon web application with SystemD.
+In Linux distribution which use systemd, such as latest Fedora or Debian, Fano CLI provides command `--daemon-sysd=[service name]` to simplify registering daemon web application with systemd.

 ```
 $ sudo fanocli --daemon-sysd=hello